Raina MacIntyre

-Raina MacIntyre is the Professor of Global Biosecurity within the Kirby Institute at University of New South Wales and a National Health and Medical Research Council Principal Research Fellow, who leads a research program on the prevention and control of infectious diseases.
+Raina MacIntyre is an Australian epidemiologist and academic.
+She is the Professor of Global Biosecurity within the Kirby Institute at University of New South Wales and a National Health and Medical Research Council Principal Research Fellow, who leads a research program on the prevention and control of infectious diseases.
 She is an expert media advisor and commentator on Australia's response to COVID-19.

 Early life and education

 Born in Colombo in 1964, MacIntyre moved to Australia in 1973.
-She was educated at Sydney Girls' High School, before studying medicine at the University of Sydney.
+She was educated at Sydney Girls' High School, where she graduated as (equal) Dux of the school, before studying medicine at the University of Sydney.
 She was among the first graduates of the Master of Applied Epidemiology program established at the Australian National University by American epidemiologist Michael Lane, to whom she credits her interest in infectious disease epidemiology.
+She is the daughter of Sri Lankan-Australian playwright Ernest MacIntyre and Eleanor Nalini MacIntyre.

 Career

 MacIntyre's work is focused on emerging infections, encompassing vaccines, personal protective equipment, aerosol dynamics, respiratory pathogen transmission, and the detection and prevention of bioterrorism.
 Other research interests include medical ethics and the prevention of disease in older people.
 Macintyre has more than 380 peer-reviewed publications, and contributes to expert committees and editorial boards.

 After completing her PhD under Aileen Plant, MacIntyre was awarded a Harkness Fellowship to Johns Hopkins University.

 In Australia, MacIntyre became "a familiar face on television and radio" during the Covid-19 pandemic, her epidemiological commentary "calmly delivered from her bedroom, where she continues her research almost around the clock".